KTrain5169/MinecraftAnniversaryRewards/twitch/purple_hearts.md

 ## Notes
 * Twitch isn't handling this very well.
 If you don't get the notification for even a couple hours, that appears to be normal as of right now.
 Gotta be patient.
 (If you're on mobile, refreshing apparently helps).
-* You can do this with multiple Twitch accounts for your alts, if you have any.
+* You can do this with multiple Twitch accounts for your Minecraft alts, if you have any.